parisaasg/5-Day-Gen-AI-Course-with-Kaggle-and-Google/README.md

-# Kaggle's 5-Day Gen-AI Intensive Course with Google
+# 5-Day Gen-AI Intensive Course with Kaggle and Google

 Welcome to the repository for Kaggle and Google’s **5-Day Generative AI Intensive Course**.
 This repository includes links to daily whitepapers, podcasts, assignments, and other course materials.